 “Having a good mix – being able to offer something new, something lightly used or something thoroughly used gives a dealership many options for equipment – and a variety of available units for a customer,” added Donner.

 Davis also noted that he’s beginning to see rentals pick up right now, which is typical for October at his dealerships.
 This gives buyers a chance to see equipment on their job sites and determine if the machine is something they want to buy ahead of the last five weeks of the year – his busiest time for sales, as fleet buyers look to close out equipment budgets and cash in on end-of-year tax incentives.
 He expects that by the close of the year, he will completely clear out of all 2017 and earlier model year inventory in his current fleet across all six of his locations.

 Another factor that weighs on the minds of many fleet managers and dealers is overall cost.
 Davis said this was one of the factor that he saw driving more and more of his customers from competitive brands to SANY.
-He mentioned a long-time customer who owns a fleet of more than 100 excavators from a competitor’s brand who recently bought his first two SANY machines based on his experience renting from Texas State Rentals and the lower overall cost of ownership – something Davis said is becoming increasingly common.
+He mentioned a long-time customer who owns a fleet of more than 100 mini to large excavators from a competitor’s brand who recently bought his first two SANY machines based on his experience renting from Texas State Rentals and the lower overall cost of ownership – something Davis said is becoming increasingly common.

 “More and more people are converting to SANY because they’ve rented, seen them prove their worth, and now are looking to buy,” said Davis.
 “SANY offers a lower acquisition cost, more uptime and a lower cost after the sale.”

 SANY’s commitment to delivering More than Machines has also been a benefit, said Davis.
 He mentioned that SANY’s warranty, response time on getting support, when needed, and availability to answer questions or provide assistance – both to him as a dealer and for owners – have been other factors driving interest and investment from customers.